Sudo-Ivan/micron-parser-js/README.md

 as [Roboto Mono](https://fonts.google.com/specimen/Roboto+Mono), available through Google Fonts, or wrap content in a `<pre>` tag

-The line height for your container should also be set to `line-height: normal !important;`
+The line height for your container should also be set to `line-height: normal !important;` to better match the terminal environment